Same Old Song? The Latest Hits from D.C.

 Featuring: Liliana Salazar, Employee Benefits Compliance Practice Co-Leader, Wells Fargo Insurance

 We have polled the ski industry’s HR folks and CFOs about their burning, unresolved questions and quandaries related to health care reform and the 2014 deadline for the employee mandate, and compiled the most frequent issues and questions specific to our industry.
 Chances are, your questions are likely on this list, and if not, an issue may be raised that you had not considered.
 With the recent and constant release of new regulations, we will be prepared for the most up-to-date answers and strategies based on this industry survey, tailored to industry operations.

-Assessing the Risk on Special Events: Real Life Stories and Lessons Learned
+Assessing the Risk and Return on Special Events: Horror Stories and Lessons Learned

 Featuring: Paul Mutch, Moderator, Principal, Craniologie Services, CO